szabgab/perlmaven.com/books/perl-testing/src/test-reporting/collecting-test-reports.md

 machine and generate the nice reports there.

-This will run the tests and generate a tarbal from the resulting TAP stream along with a meta.yml file that contains some meta data on the execution.
+This will run the tests and generate a tarball from the resulting TAP stream along with a meta.yml file that contains some meta data on the execution.
 You can take this file and move it to another server.
 (A warning though, the TAP streams of each test file is saved in